cdeanj/nextflow-tychus/README.md

 Trimmomatic Operations
 ----------------------
-You may want to use your own trimming operation instead of the defaults provided by each module.
+You may want to use your own trimming operations instead of the defaults provided by each module.
 To change them you can enter the following command:
 ```
 $ nextflow run <module-name> -profile <profile-name> --read_pairs "tutorial/raw_sequence_data/*_R{1,2}_001.fastq.gz" --leading 5 --trailing 5 --slidingwindow 5:16 --minlen 45
 ```